 I still remember the 2017 Australian Body Art Awards convention.
 It was the very first time for me joining any face painting convention and it was a life-changing experience.
 Connecting with people that share the same passion had such a powerful impact on me and everything seemed possible.
 Maria, the organizer of this convention created the possibility for me to join the last day of the convention, which was the body painting competition event as a helping hand.
 I was around all those incredible artists that night and I had the opportunity to watch and help wherever I could during the process to the final presentation.

 I couldn’t believe how much work every single artist puts into their projects for the body painting competition.

 The headpieces, props, the skill level and variety of technique each artist showcases at this special event was just an incredible transformation to witness.
 This night transformed my point of view.
 I would have never thought of getting involved in body painting at any stage in my career.
 Another face painter at the convention actually asks me that year if I am going to give body painting a go at some stage.
 “You will never see me body painting”, I said.
 I was way too shy to even consider this thought.
 But well, things changed pretty quickly for me.
 The game-changer was a body painting piece at the night which was created by Nurit Pilchin & Sarah Asker This body painting was just mesmerizing and I knew for sure I was hooked.
 Just a couple of weeks later I would take my first body painting workshop and a bit after this I would work on my very first body painting project.

 On my way back home to Perth, I booked straight the next class with Miguel for a body painting workshop in Sydney just a couple of days later.
 I knew I had to do it even if I was about to rip a big hole in my bank account for it.
 I knew it was worth it to follow my passion.
 (During this workshop I still was too shy to even try to paint the model.)

-At the moment I focus mainly on expanding my portfolio and working on the Perth Face Painting Jams.
+At the moment I focus mainly on expanding my portfolio in fine art as well as face and body painting.